 R308.2.1 Wired glass prohibited.
 Wired glass with wire exposed on longitudinal edges shall not be used in jalousies or louvered windows.

 R308.3 Human impact loads.
-Individual glazed areas, including glass mirrors in hazardous locations such as those indicated as defined in Section R308.4, shall pass the test requirements of CPSC 16 CFR, Part 1201.
-Glazing shall comply with CPSC 16 CFR, Part 1201 criteria for Category I or Category II as indicated in Table R308.3.
+Individual glazed areas, including glass mirrors in hazardous locations such as those indicated as defined in Section R308.4, shall pass the test requirements of Section R308.3.1.